Accessory Parameters for Four-Punctured Spheres: Uniformization, modular forms, and differential equations

-The name \lq accessory parameters'' comes from the fact that the choice of $m_1,\dots,m_{n-1}$ does not influence the local behaviour of solutions of \eqref{eqn:unifschw} near the singular points (but of course influences the global behaviour of the solutions).
+The name ``accessory parameters'' is due to the fact that the choice of $m_1,\dots,m_{n-1}$ does not affect the local behaviour of solutions of~\eqref{eqn:unifschw} near the singular points (but of course influences the global behaviour of the solutions).

-Different values of the accessory parameters define different ODEs \eqref{eqn:unifschw} and different functions $\widetilde{X}\to\C$.
-The (unique) value of the accessory parameters that induces a global biholomorphism $\widetilde{X}\to\Po$, whose existence is guaranteed by the uniformization theorem, is called the \emph{Fuchsian value}.
-The corresponding differential equation \eqref{eqn:unifschw} is called the \emph{uniformizing differential equation}; its projective monodromy group, which is the Deck group of the covering $\Po\to X,$ is then a discrete subgroup of $\mathbb{P}\SL_2(\R).$ The problem, given $X,$ of determining the Fuchsian value of the accessory parameters is known as the \emph{accessory parameters problem}.